The New England Journal of Medicine October 23, 2014

 Survival free of tuberculosis at 12 months

-Key result: A 4-month regimen containing high-dose rifapentine and moxifloxacin was non-inferior to the standard 6-month treatment.
+Key result: The 4-month regimen containing rifapentine and moxifloxacin was noninferior to the standard 6-month regimen for tuberculosis.

 Tailored to your role